Senior Writer: Shubham Rajpara

 Even if you think that the company’s business is not your business, badly handling a call is an act of gross misconduct.
 Meaning you or your subordinates can lose your jobs over it.
 According to the Call Center Management Association report, call center turnover rates are high! – around 26% annually, this is certainly a space that can be careful about.

 Now that you know the importance of knowing how to calm down an angry customer, we have listed the best ways to handle angered callers down below.

-Best Ways To Handle An Angry Customer and Retain Them
+Best 12 Ways To Handle An Angry Customer in Call Center

 Here are the best ways to handle an angry customer and how to retain customer loyalty: